 Preppers are frugal and so are you (or you should be)

 Most of the preppers I know are frugal and they have developed a lifestyle that provides them with everything they need, without spending too much for it.
-Maybe it is all due to their life experience, or it may be due to the fact that they value and respect money.
+Maybe it is all due to their life experience, or it may be because they value and respect money.
 I can’t really tell you for sure.
 What I can tell you is that they are not spinning in today’s whirlwind consumerism that is trapping more and more people.
-They do not care about the latest IPhone model or about the latest flat screen TV.
+They do not care about the latest iPhone model or the most recent flat screen TV.
 They learned to make do with what they have.
-Most of them witnessed how the dollar lost its powers over the years and how debt is constantly increasing.
+Most of them witnessed how the dollar lost its powers over the years and how debt is continuously increasing.
 They do not waste food, they prefer to cook rather than eating out and they prefer to save for darker days.

 Suggested article: Useful strategies to pay down debt